ayoubsousali/ayoubsousali/README.md

 ### Hello World!

-My name's Ayoub Sousali,

-I'm a freelance developer currently working with React, React Native, Express and Node.js to build amazing web and mobile applications.

-My curiosity always drives me to learn new technologies and staying up to date with new methods and best practices to build apps.
+I'm Ayoub Sousali, a passionate freelance developer immersed in the world of technology.
+My current focus revolves around crafting exceptional web and mobile applications using the powerful combination of React, React Native, Express, and Node.js.

+Driven by a lot of curiosity, I continually explore emerging technologies and stay up to date with the latest methodologies and best practices.
+This relentless pursuit of knowledge enables me to deliver cutting-edge solutions and elevate the quality of the applications I create.

 ### You can check my work here